havryliv-v/Browser-CLI/README.md

 # Demo of future big CLI app

-This project is a demo of big CLI app, which will allow user to write code in some text area, click submit, and eventually bundel it with ESBuild, and show the result towards the button
+This project is a demonstration of a powerful command-line interface (CLI) application.
+Users can enter code in a designated text area, click 'submit,' and observe the bundling process using ESBuild.
+The final result is then displayed next to the submit button